-Brooklyn Center fires city manager, gives mayor control of the police department following police shooting
+Brooklyn Center fires city manager, gives mayor control of the police department following fatal shooting

 “Let me be very clear: My position is that we cannot afford to make mistakes that lead to the loss of life of other people in our profession,” he said at a news conference.
 “So I do fully support releasing the officer of her duties.”

-In Brooklyn Center, the city manager — which has administrative power over municipal employees — is hired and fired by the city council.
+In Brooklyn Center, the city manager — who has administrative power over municipal employees — is hired and fired by the city council.
 However, Monday’s council meeting was not streamed or broadcast as usual, so the results of the council’s vote on Boganey’s dismissal were not immediately clear.

 Elliott, Edwards and city attorney Troy Gilchrist did not respond to requests for comment.

-Roughly 30,000 people live in Brooklyn Center and the city sits just 10 miles north of the courtroom where former Minneapolis police officer Derek Chauvin is on trial for murder in the 2020 death of George Floyd.
+Roughly 30,000 people live in Brooklyn Center, a city just 10 miles north of the courtroom where former Minneapolis police officer Derek Chauvin is on trial for murder in the May 2020 killing of George Floyd.
 In the 24 hours following Wright’s death, pressure on local leaders mounted quickly as residents — still mourning Floyd — grieved anew and demanded change.

 Police Chief Tim Gannon played an unedited clip of the fatal encounter for media and community members gathered in the Brooklyn Center City Hall on Monday.
-One attendee asked: “Why is it that police officers in the United States keep killing young Black men and young Black women at a far, far, far higher rate than they do White people?”
+One attendee asked, “Why is it that police officers in the United States keep killing young Black men and young Black women at a far, far, far higher rate than they do White people?”

-“I don’t have an answer to that question,” replied Gannon, who also said he wanted to hear from the officer before she is disciplined.
+“I don’t have an answer to that question,” replied Gannon, who also said he wanted to hear from the officer before she was disciplined.

 Brooklyn Center is what’s known as a charter city, giving it “incredibly broad authority to act,” said David Schultz, a Minnesota legal scholar and expert on state and local law.